 Further inspection revealed broken tonearm wires on junction board.
 Also muting switch contacts were oxidized.
 Again, an easy fix.
 Those old DIN wires goes to a trash bin.

 If I could give one advice before any disassembly, I would say take as much photos as you can.
-Believe me, it makes your live so much easier.
+Believe me, it will make your life so much easier.
 This table is not very complicated, so one with even minimal technical skills and experience will be able to put it back again.
 But will it work ?
 That’s a whole different question.
-Here is were service manual comes handy.
+Here is were service manual comes in handy.
 It’s not always you have this luxury, but it always pays off finding, or buying one.

 For a face-plate, platter and all visible parts, which has any paint or lettering on them, I like to use simple industrial soap.
 Make sure it has no additives, such as hand cream or abrasive particles and watch out for that silk-screen lettering!
 For all inside moving parts, that has some old grease on them, I use engine cleaner.
 Just put those parts in separate plastic container, spray it and leave it for 10 minutes.
 Remember to put on your gloves or wash your hands immediately, this stuff is quite aggressive.
 Now watch as all this gunk will easily wash off with simple brush and water.

 Motor disassembly is quite straightforward.
 Watch out for that spacing washer on a rotor axle.
 Only serviceable parts are bearing hubs.
 Give them a good scrub with some miniature brush.
 For cleaning bearings I always use naphtha.
 It has many names depending on where you live – white spirit, coleman fuel, camp fuel, lighter fuel, paint thinner etc. Essentially it’s high petroleum distillate – jet grade fuel.
 It’s not as dry as acetone or other highly volatile substances, thus it leaves a micro oil film and prevents parts from rusting.
 If it’s especially bad case, or part has hard to reach surfaces, good spray of brake cleaner does it’s job wonderfully.